Lyon College Boys Basketball Camps

-He is an 11 year veteran of collegiate coaching, spending the last three years leading the Scots' men’s basketball program.
+He is a 14-year veteran of collegiate coaching, spending the last five years leading the Scots' men’s basketball program.

 He took over the Titans’ program that had posted an 8-23 record in 2009-10.
 Tapp guided the squad to a record of 11-20 his first season, before improving that mark to 16-15 in 2011-12.
 IUSB recorded the school’s first back-to-back winning seasons in the school’s history and first 20-win season this year when it finished 20-12.

 Tapp played three years of collegiate basketball, starting as a freshman at Tennessee Wesleyan College in Athens, Tenn., before moving on and playing for one year at Shawnee Community College in Ullin, Ill.
 While there, he was nominated to All-Region 24 and was chosen to play in the North-South All-Star game.